Last updated on February 24th, 2024 at 03:49 am

 14. LEARNING THAI

 You can learn Thai while traveling around.
-Thai language is difficult to learn but if you are able to know a few basic words to communicate with them, I mean the essentials.
+Thai language is difficult to learn but if you can know a few basic words to communicate with them, I mean the essentials.
 Learning Thai will be useful for local markets to ask how much is it?
 Thanks and hello, Thai people will be happy if you do this effort.

 15. BIDET SHOWER